amazingrando/sous-website/README.md

 - `cd web/themes/custom/line_chef` (Move to the theme directory)
 - `yarn` (Install the theme dependencies)
 - `yarn develop` (Compile the theme and start the Storybook instance)
-- Create three pages filling out all fields
+- [Login to Drupal](https://sous-project.lndo.site/user) (u:admin/p:admin) and create three pages filling out all fields.
+(Or [edit the existing pages](https://sous-project.lndo.site/admin/content) - you should just need to upload your own images.)
-- View the homepage and you should see two views.
+- [View the homepage](https://sous-project.lndo.site/) and you should see two views.
 One showing cards using the "Core" styles only.
 And one using a mix of core/project styles. (specifically, the blue button)

 ## Additional Tooling